Arsslensoft/eservices-product/README.md

 ## Changing some properties in the config repository
-Now i need to change some properties before i start creating our **docker-compose.yml**.
+Now we need to change some properties before we start creating our **docker-compose.yml**.

-First i go to ``proxy-service.properties`` and add this property ``eureka.client.serviceUrl.defaultZone=http://discovery-service:8761/eureka/``
+First we go to ``proxy-service.properties`` and add this property ``eureka.client.serviceUrl.defaultZone=http://discovery-service:8761/eureka/``

-in our case the **discovery-service** is the host and the name of the docker container that i will use in compose file.
+in our case the **discovery-service** is the host and the name of the docker container that we will use in compose file.

 this property makes sure that the **proxy-service** automatically registers to **discover-service** by setting the default zone.